 Personal belongings cover

 If you have personal belongings insurance your engagement ring might already be covered by it.
-This is a type of home insurance which provides cover for the replacement or reimbursement of valuables worn or carried on person, which of course includes jewellery.
-The issue with this option is that it only covers your valuables up to a certain dirham amount, a portion of which would be for jewellery.
+This is a type of home insurance which provides cover for the replacement or reimbursement of valuables worn or carried on person, which of course includes jewelry.
+The issue with this option is that it only covers your valuables up to a certain dirham amount, a portion of which would be for jewelry.
 Therefore, if your engagement ring is a high-value piece, it is better to go a different route.

 A rider

 Your next, and of course better, option is to ask your home insurance company if they provide extended coverage for high-value items.
 This is called a rider.
 If you opt for this, your engagement ring will be covered specifically.
 Some house insurance companies, however, have terms for the rider that you might not be happy with.
-For example, the extended coverage policy might stipulate that the company’s jeweller will be used for repair, maintenance or replacement.
-Most people prefer going to their personal jeweller instead.
+For example, the extended coverage policy might stipulate that the company’s jeweler will be used for repair, maintenance or replacement.
+Most people prefer going to their personal jeweler instead.
 So make sure that you read the fine print and ask the right questions to prevent any surprises in the event of a claim.

 A separate policy

 Another option that you have is to opt for an entirely separate policy for your engagement ring.
-This can be done through a company that specializes in jewellery insurance.
+This can be done through a company that specializes in jewelry insurance.
 The benefit of doing this that you will end up with a broad policy that offers coverage in most situations, unlike personal belongings insurance where you might just be covered in case of theft and/or loss.
 Couples that own a pricey ring should go this route.

 What will you need